Make Your Next Trip Extraordinary

 Don’t bother

 Many travelers on safari in South Africa make a side trip to see Victoria Falls (there are daily nonstop flights from Johannesburg).
-But think twice about visiting the falls from October through December if you are hoping to see the amazing spectacle of torrents washing over the precipice: Pre-rainy season, the falls can become a trickle and your disappointment immense.
+But think twice about visiting the falls from October through December if you are hoping to see the amazing spectacle of torrents washing over the precipice: During these months before the rainy season, the falls can become a mere trickle.
+(The upside is a photo minus the mist that is ever-present in high-flow months.)

 Most underrated place